TULiberalArts/Intellectual-Heritage/pages/undergradaute.md

 sidebar: sidebars/undergraduate.html
 ---
-The College of Liberal Arts’ Intellectual Heritage education program includes a [curriculum](#the-intellectual-heritage-curriculum) of two complementary courses taken by all Temple University undergraduates.
+The College of Liberal Arts’ Intellectual Heritage [curriculum](#the-intellectual-heritage-curriculum) comprises two complementary courses taken by all Temple University undergraduates.
 As a student, you’ll have the option to take your intellectual heritage courses [online](#ih-online) or as [ESL](#esl) courses.

 ## The Intellectual Heritage Program
 ![IH 3]({{site.baseurl}}/media/resized IH 3.jpg){:.img-right}